Displays the about box.

 showChangeMarks

-Cycles forwards through the history of CVS checkin comments.
+Cycles forwards through the history of version control checkin comments.

-Default key mapping: Ctrl N in CVS checkin buffers
+Default key mapping: Ctrl N in version control checkin buffers

 Jumps to the location in the source file that corresponds to the next compilation error.